antlr/antlr4/runtime/Cpp/demo/README.md

 - Run the generation script.
 This will generate a test parser + lexer, along with listener + visitor classes in a subfolder named "generated".
 This is where the demo application looks for these files.
 - Open the project in the folder that matches your system.
 - Compile and run.

+Compilation is done as described in the runtime/cpp/readme.md file.